acoomans/ACCodeSnippetRepositoryPlugin/README.md

 ![screenshots](Screenshots/screenshot01.png)

-First configure the plugin by forking a remote repository:
+First configure the plugin by cloning a remote repository:

 ![screenshots](Screenshots/screenshot02.png)

-When you fork, all snippets from the repository (with the right format, see below _Format_) will be imported in Xcode.
+When you clone, all snippets from the repository (with the right format, see below _Format_) will be imported in Xcode.
 Your existing snippets, that do not belong to any repository yet, will not be affected.

-After forking, you will given the choice to import (user) snippets from Xcode to the repository.
+After cloning, you will given the choice to import (user) snippets from Xcode to the repository.

 Also, you can remove the system snippets if you don't use them.

 In case of any problem (see below, _Bugs and limitations_), you can go to the user snippets folder and backup your user snippets.
-Note that user snippets are automatically backed up before any fork.
+Note that user snippets are automatically backed up before any clone.

 ## Usage